Background pattern

 Adults and children

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicological Information Service, phone 91 562 04 20.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately, or call the Toxicological Information Service, phone 91 562 04 20.

-If you forgot to use Brimvera
+If you forget to use Brimvera

-Do not use a double dose to compensate for the missed doses.
+Do not use a double dose to make up for forgotten doses.

-If you interrupt treatment with Brimvera
+If you stop using Brimvera

 To be effective, Brimvera must be used every day.
 Do not stop using Brimvera until your doctor tells you to.